apache/linkis-website/faq/main.md

 Solution: It is caused by not modifying the version of the corresponding engine during installation, so the engine type inserted into the db by default is the default version, and the compiled version is not caused by the default version.
 Specific modification steps: cd /appcom/Install/dss-linkis/linkis/lib/linkis-engineconn-plugins/, modify the v2.1.1 directory name in the dist directory to v1.2.1 modify the subdirectory name in the plugin directory 2.1.
 1 is 1.2.1 of the default version.
 If it is Spark, you need to modify dist/v2.4.3 and plugin/2.4.3 accordingly.
 Finally restart the engineplugin service.

 #### Q9.
-After the linkis microservice is started, the following error is reported: Load balancer does not have available server for client:
+After the linkis microservice is started, the following error is reported: Load balancer does not have available server for client

 ![page-show-02.png](/Images/tuning-and-troubleshooting/page-show-02.png)

 Solution: This is because the linkis microservice has just started and the registration has not been completed.
 Wait for 1~2 minutes and try again.

 #### Q10.
-When the hive engine is scheduled for execution, the following error is reported: operation failed NullPointerException:
+When the hive engine is scheduled for execution, the following error is reported: operation failed NullPointerException

 ![linkis-exception-06.png](/Images/tuning-and-troubleshooting/linkis-exception-06.png)

 Solution: The server lacks environment variables, add export HIVE_CONF_DIR=/etc/hive/conf in /etc/profile;

 #### Q11.
-When hive engine is scheduled, the error log of engineConnManager is as follows method did not exist: SessionHandler:
+When hive engine is scheduled, the error log of engineConnManager is as follows method did not exist: SessionHandler

 ![linkis-exception-07.png](/Images/tuning-and-troubleshooting/linkis-exception-07.png)